 While parallel parenting can help you co-parent with a narcissist a little more peacefully, it’s still not the answer to all your prayers.

 Whether you’re parallel parenting, co-parenting or simply parenting any way that you can in order to survive until your kids are 18, you still have to deal with your narcissistic ex.
 That’s never easy.

 So here are more tips that can help you parent in (a tiny bit more) peace.

 21 Tips for Co-Parenting with a Narcissist

-Use parallel parenting.
+1. Use parallel parenting.

 Accept from the start that your best option will be parallel parenting.
 Limit your contact with your ex and start building stability for your kids however you can and as soon as you can.

-Make your parenting plan comprehensive and specific (… and put it in writing!)
+2. Make your parenting plan comprehensive and specific (… and put it in writing!)

 Whatever kind of parenting you are (supposedly) going to do with your ex, take the time and spend the money to work out a parenting plan that is as detailed as possible.
 Try to cover as many contingencies as you can without making yourself crazy.

 Although your divorce is likely already more expensive than you thought it would be, it’s worth investing the time and money into paying your lawyer to create the best plan you can.